Age verification

 • Skin or nipple loss requiring further treatment

-• Stretching/loosening of skin with recurrent sagging
+• Stretching/loosening of skin with recurrent drooping

 • DVT (deep vein thrombosis) – clot in legs or PE (pulmonary embolus) – clot in lungs